Simplicial Complexes are Game Complexes: Independence Games

-Consider the illegal complex $\Gamma_{G,B}$ of an independence game $G$ on a board $B$.
-Let $\Gamma_{G,B}'$ be the graph on the vertex set $x_1,x_2,\ldots,x_m, y_1, y_2,\ldots, y_n$ (corresponding to the basic positions of $G$ played on $B$) with edges those of $\Gamma_{G,B}$.
-Thus the difference between $\Gamma_{G,B}$ and $\Gamma_{G,B}'$ are isolated vertices corresponding to basic positions that are always legal.
-For many independence games we have $\Gamma_{G,B}'=\Gamma_{G,B}$.
+Consider the illegal complex $\Gamma_{R,B}$ of an independence game $R$ on a board $B$.
+Let $\Gamma_{R,B}'$ be the graph on the vertex set $x_1,x_2,\ldots,x_m, y_1, y_2,\ldots, y_n$ (corresponding to the basic positions of $R$ played on $B$) with edges those of $\Gamma_{R,B}$.
+Thus the difference between $\Gamma_{R,B}$ and $\Gamma_{R,B}'$ are isolated vertices corresponding to basic positions that are always legal.
+For many independence games we have $\Gamma_{R,B}'=\Gamma_{R,B}$.

 The \textbf{independence complex} of a graph $H$ is a simplicial complex with vertex set that of the graph and faces those sets of vertices that are independent in $H$, \ie no two vertices are adjacent.
-The term `independence game' was chosen for this class of games since the independence sets of $\Gamma_{G,B}'$ correspond to the legal positions of $G$ played on $B$, \ie the faces of $\Delta_{G,B}$.
-Thus in this case $\Delta_{G,B}$ is the independence complex of the graph $\Gamma_{G,B}'$.
+The term `independence game' was chosen for this class of games since the independent sets of $\Gamma_{R,B}'$ correspond to the legal positions of $R$ played on $B$, \ie the faces of $\Delta_{R,B}$.
+Thus in this case $\Delta_{R,B}$ is the independence complex of the graph $\Gamma_{R,B}'$.

-Many SP-games, such as \Col, \Snort, and all \textsc{Partizan Octal} games are independence games. \nogo is an example of an SP-game that is not an independence game.
+Many SP-games, such as \col and \Snort, are independence games. \nogo is an example of an SP-game that is not an independence game.
 Even though $\Gamma_{\Nogo, B}$ is a graph for some boards (for example when $B$ is the graph on two vertices connected by an edge, \ie the path of length one, $P_2$), there are many others for which this is not the case.
 For example, $\Gamma_{\Nogo, P_3}$, given in \cref{fig:NogoP3aux}, has two-dimensional faces.

-One nice property of independence games is that playing an independence game $G$ on a board $B$ is equivalent to forming independence sets of the graph $\Gamma_{G,B}'$ while Left picks vertices in $\L$ and Right in $\R$.
+One nice property of independence games is that playing an independence game $R$ on a board $B$ is equivalent to forming independent sets of the graph $\Gamma_{R,B}'$ while Left picks vertices in $\L$ and Right in $\R$.

 A \textbf{flag complex} $\Delta$ is a complex whose minimal non-faces all have size 2 (see for example \cite{HH11}).
-In the case of independence games, since $\Gamma_{G,B}$ is a graph without isolated vertices, we have that $\Delta_{G,B}$ is flag.
+In the case of independence games, since $\Gamma_{R,B}$ is a graph without isolated vertices, we have that $\Delta_{R,B}$ is flag.

-Further note that the $\Gamma$-game in the case of $\Gamma$ being a graph is always an independence game (since minimal illegal positions are always pairs of pieces played).
+Further note that the $\Gamma$-ruleset in the case of $\Gamma$ being a graph is always an independence ruleset (since minimal illegal positions are always pairs of pieces played).
 Using \cref{thm:legalinv} this implies the following.